Rontoni/HangmanGame/README.md

 Also the forth option in this article: https://hackr.io/blog/python-projects

-And some from this youtube channel: https://www.youtube.com/watch?v=8ext9G7xspg&t=906s
+And some from this youtube channel starting from 24:25: https://www.youtube.com/watch?v=8ext9G7xspg&t=906s

-Starting from 24:25